terales/blackbird-docs/src/content/docs/sdk/conventions.md

 ## 3. Errors

 We want to **provide descriptive and actionable errors to users at all times**.
-Our users are can be non-technical and we want to assist them the best way we can.
+Our users can be non-technical and we want to assist them the best way we can.
 Especially when it comes to errors that the user can do something about, f.e. when they are inputting a wrong variable, when their authentication details are incorrect, or when their system is misconfigured.

 ### 3.1 - Displaying errors